Hints and tips - seven minute read

 The topics included in both our qualifications develop the quantitative skills required in other A Level subjects, enhancing the students’ wider understanding.
 For example, ‘Exponential growth and decay’ is one of many topics included that is vital in a range of contexts within other subjects:

-An overview of cross-curricular links to other A Level subjects is provided on the qualification pages for both Quantitative Reasoning (H866) and Quantitative Problem Solving (H867).
+An overview of cross-curricular links to other A Level subjects is provided on the qualification pages for both Core Maths A (H868) and Core Maths B (H869).

 The Core Maths qualifications have been developed with and are supported by Mathematics in Education and Industry (MEI).
 MEI is an independent curriculum body well known for its curriculum and resource innovation and professional development.
 MEI has a long established relationship with OCR.